 Areas in which the game finds itself showing rust are the visuals, which are a sharpened upgrade on its Wii counterpart, a lack of true Wii U GamePad integration, and the aforementioned lack of depth in regards to combat.

-However, what becomes apparent is that there’s certainly potential here, expanded development time for an inevitable sequel allowing this foundation to be built upon.
+However, what becomes apparent is that there’s certainly potential here, expanded development time for an inevitable sequel allowing Transformers Prime: The Game to present a foundation to be built upon.